 - Have you ever encountered a potential danger like a gas leak or fire that you were able to detect due to your sense of smell?
 Could you tell me about it?

-- If someone were to lose their sense of smell due to air pollution, what potential dangers might they face in their daily life?
+- If someone were to lose their sense of smell due to air pollution, what potential dangers might he or she face in his or her daily life?